corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 `TRANSACTION_ID` or `ATT_ID` within the vault schema and include them in the archive process.

-Additional transaction and attachment tables which use different column names can be registered using the properties `additionalTransactionTables` and `additionalAttachmentTables` with the following format.
+Additional transaction and attachment tables which use different column names can be registered using the properties `additionalTransactionTables` and `additionalAttachmentTables` with the following format:

 ```text
 additionalTransactionTables: [